brkaisin/Partial-Update-Scala/README.md

 A list partial update can consist in adding, updating, deleting or reordering elements.
 The library is designed such as it is not possible to reorder elements at the same time as the three other operations.
-We thus have two types of partial list field types: `PartialListField.ElemsUpdated` and `PartialListField.ElemsReordered`.
+We thus have two types of partial list field types: `PartialIdentifiableListField.ElemsUpdated` and `PartialIdentifiableListField.ElemsReordered`.
 The first is only represented with a list of operations, while the second is represented with a list of indexes.
 The codec will encode the list of operations or indexes.
 In the second case, in order to recognize the type of operations in the JSON, the codec will add a field "operation" in the JSON, which can take the values "add", "update" or "delete".